AGL Energy: History

+In August 2024, AGL announced it would acquire Firm Power, a grid-scale battery project developer, and its affiliated Terrain Solar, a developer of solar and wind farm projects, for $250 million.

 Mergers and acquisitions

 This is a listing of AGL's corporate acquisitions and disposals.

 Operations and significant assets

 AGL has a diverse power generation portfolio—including base, peaking and intermediate generation plants—spread across traditional thermal generation as well as renewable sources including hydro and wind.
 The following tables listing significant assets are based on AGL's 2016 Annual Report.

 Coal and gas fired power stations

 Renewable energy

 AGL holds 20% of the Powering Australian Renewables Fund, which is Australia's largest privately owned renewable energy company.

 Gas

 Upstream gas projects

 In 2015 the New South Wales Environment Protection Authority ordered the suspension of AGL's Gloucester operations after finding toxic chemicals had been introduced into Hunter Water's systems.
 The EPA subsequently found no "evidence of harm to the environment or pollution of waters" and AGL was allowed to continue its Gloucester operations.

 In February 2016, AGL announced that exploration and production of natural gas assets would no longer be a core business for the company.
+This followed years of campaigning, including protests at shareholder meetings and a non-violent blockade of exploration sites, by anti-CSG community group Groundswell Gloucester.
 This announcement included clarification that AGL would not proceed with the Gloucester gas project and that it would cease production at the Camden Gas Project in South West Sydney in 2023, twelve years earlier than previously proposed.

 AGL has implemented a decommissioning and rehabilitation program for its well sites and other infrastructure in the Gloucester region.
 In November 2016, AGL commenced the progressive decommissioning and rehabilitation of wells at the Camden site.